How to Claim Air France Compensation

 All flights departing from the European Union as well as all flights to the EU that operated by European carriers are covered by the provisions of EU Regulation 261/2004.
 Therefore, most Air France flights delays, cancellations and cases of denied boarding could be subject to compensation.

 You could be entitled to compensation if your flight meets the following conditions:

 - Your flight arrived at its final destination more than three hours late.

 - Your flight was not delayed due to any extraordinary circumstances.

 According to EC261, passengers can claim compensation if they reach their final destination with a delay of over three hours.
 Please note that the duration of a flight delay is determined as the difference between the actual and the scheduled time of arrival.
 For example, if your flight was set to arrive at 3:00 pm but instead landed in 6:43 pm, the duration of the delay would be 3:43 hours.
-Since the flight is more than three hours late, passengers should be compensated by the airline.
+Since the flight is more than three hours late, passengers would be eligible for Air France delay compensation.

 Common examples of extraordinary circumstances include: